svn2github/htmlunit-fork/firetrace/README.txt

 You can build an XPI for installation by running the build.sh script located in this folder.

 Development installation instructions:
-  1. Put the full path to this folder (e.g. c:\dev\firetrace on Windows, /home/user/dev/firetrace on Linux) in a file named firetrace@daniel.gredler and copy that file to [your Firefox profile folder]\extensions\
+  1. Put the full path to this folder (e.g. c:\dev\firetrace on Windows, /home/user/dev/firetrace on Unix) in a file named firetrace@daniel.gredler and copy that file to [your Firefox profile folder]\extensions\
   2. Restart Firefox.